optuna/optuna/docs/source/tutorial/sampler.rst

             self._rng = np.random.RandomState(seed)
             self._temperature = temperature  # Current temperature.
-            self._current_params = {}  # Current state (parameter names and its values).
+            self._current_params = {}  # Current state (parameter names and values).

+Then, let's define :meth:`~optuna.samplers.BaseSampler.sample_relative` method.
+:meth:`~optuna.samplers.BaseSampler.sample_relative` is called at the beginning of a trial for sampling parameters from the given search space (i.e., distributions).
-Then, define :meth:`~optuna.samplers.BaseSampler.sample_relative` method.
-This is the core of the sampler.
+The following code is the core part of this sampler.
-TODO: brief description of the method (when called, about the arguments).

 .. code-block:: python